Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzAdvisorConfiguration.md

 ```

 ## DESCRIPTION
-Configuration associated with a subscription are of two types,
+The configurations associated with a subscription have two types:

-Subscription level configuration: There can be only one configration for this type for each subscription.
-LowCpuThreshold and exclude properties are taken into effect for configuration.
+ResourceGroup level configuration: There can be only one configuration for each ResourceGroup in a subscription.
+Exclude is the only property of this type of configuration.

 ResourceGroup level configuration: There can be only one configration for each ResourceGroup in a subscription, only exclude property is taken into effect for configuration.